maplibre/maplibre/AI_POLICY.md

 ## How this is operationalized

-When using LLMs to assist with or generate code, please ensure your code, comments, and explanations are free of unnecessary repetition, vague assertions, or contradictory statements.
+In addition to disclosing, please ensure your code, comments, and explanations are free of unnecessary repetition, vague assertions, or contradictory statements.

 Please review the per-repository contributor documents for additional specific details and requirements.